lf-energy/foundation/project-stages.md

  * Demonstrate a substantial ongoing flow of commits and merged contributions.
  * Demonstrate that the current level of community participation is sufficient to meet the goals outlined in the growth plan.
  * Since these metrics can vary significantly depending on the type, scope and size of a project, the TAC has final judgement over the level of activity that is adequate to meet these criteria.
+ * Operating TSC with at least 5 members and a chair elected by the members
+ * Explicitly define a project governance and committer process.
+This is preferably laid out in a GOVERNANCE.md file and references a CONTRIBUTING.md and OWNERS.md file showing the current and emeritus committers.
+ * Other metrics as defined by the applying Project during the application process in cooperation with the TAC.
- * Receive a two-thirds supermajority vote of the TAC to move to Incubator Stage.
+ * Receive a two-thirds supermajority vote of the TAC to move to Incubating Stage.

-### Mature Stage
+### Graduated Stage
 **Definition**

-The Mature Stage is for projects that have reached their growth goals and are now on a sustaining cycle of development, maintenance, and long-term support.
-Mature Stage projects are used commonly in enterprise production environments and have large, well-established project communities.
+The Graduated Stage is for projects that have reached their growth goals and are now on a sustaining cycle of development, maintenance, and long-term support.
+Graduated Stage projects are used commonly in enterprise production environments and have large, well-established project communities.

 **Examples**